ericpaulsen/coder-aks/README.md

 ## Templates

-Templates are a Coder construct constituted as Terraform files, which are used to provision infrastructure for the cloud development environment (Coder workspace).
-They are pushed into Coder via the following commands:
+Templates are a Coder construct represented as Terraform files, which are used to provision infrastructure for the cloud development environment (Coder workspace).
+Each template in `/templates` corresponds to a particular development workflow or use-case, spelled out in the `README.md` file.
+Most templates are built as Kubernetes pods in the AKS cluster where Coder is running.

+Templates are pushed into Coder on each commit via GitHub Actions configured in `.github/workflows/`.
+The basic premise for this workflow is to execute the below commands in sequence to push the template changes into Coder:

 ```console
 coder login https://eric-aks.demo.coder.com
 coder templates push <template-name>
 ```

-Each template in `/templates` corresponds to a particular development workflow or use-case, spelled out in the `README.md` file.
-Most templates are built as Kubernetes pods in the AKS cluster where Coder is running.